 After the execution of a novation agreement or, after a merger or acquisition that does not require a novation, if the Contractor's size standard changes from a small business concern to other than a small business concern and the Contractor has active task orders, including the exercise of options and modifications at the task order level, the Contractor shall be placed in Dormant Status immediately in accordance with Section H.16.
 After all the active task orders are closed out, the Contractor shall be Off-Ramped in accordance with Section H.17.
-Furthermore, if a Contractor's size standard changes from a small business concern after a novation agreement or, after a merger or acquisition that does not require a novation, the Contractor shall not be eligible for Lateral Pool Ramping in accordance with Section H.15.1. or, Vertical Contract On-Ramping in accordance with Section H.15.2.
-After the execution of a novation agreement or, after a merger or acquisition that does not require a novation, if the Contractor's socioeconomic status changes, the Contractor is not eligible to receive set-aside task orders in the socioeconomic categories for which the Contractor no longer qualifies.
+Furthermore, if a Contractor's size standard changes from a small business concern to other than a small business concern after a novation agreement or, after a merger or acquisition that does not require a novation, the Contractor shall not be eligible for Lateral Pool Ramping in accordance with Section H.15.1 or Vertical Contract On-Ramping in accordance with Section H.15.2.
+After the execution of a novation agreement or, after a merger or acquisition that does not require a merger or acquisition that does not require a novation, if the Contractor's socioeconomic status changes, the Contractor is not eligible to receive set-aside task orders in the socioeconomic categories for which the Contractor no longer qualifies.